bookqaq/010-record-api/README.md

 download executable at [release](https://github.com/bookqaq/010-record-api/releases/)

-if you have go installed, you could install via command line
+if you have go installed, you could install via command line.
+Using go package to install latest version might not get the actual latest one.
+Please refer to github release for latest version.

 ```bash
 go install github.com/bookqaq/010-record-api@latest